Corporation for Public Broadcasting

-The Corporation for Public Broadcasting (CPB; stylized in all lowercase as cpb) is an American non-profit corporation created under the Public Broadcasting Act of 1967 to promote and help support public broadcasting in the United States.
+The Corporation for Public Broadcasting (CPB; stylized in all lowercase as cpb) was an American non-profit corporation created under the Public Broadcasting Act of 1967 to promote and help support public broadcasting in the United States.
 The corporation's mission was to ensure universal access to non-commercial, high-quality educational, cultural, and other content and telecommunications services.

-CPB received annual funding from Congress from 1967.
-As of 2015, it had distributed more than 70 percent of its funding to more than 1,500 locally owned public radio and television stations, including PBS and NPR stations.
+The CPB received annual funding from Congress from 1967 to 2025.
+By law, more than 70 percent of its annual funding was directly allocated to locally owned public radio and television stations (more than 1,500 as of 2025), including PBS and NPR stations.
 In particular, CPB funding was a key part of small and rural public media station budgets.

-The CPB is set to dissolve following a new law of the U.S. government in July 2025 which halted all funding to the CPB.
+Following the Trump administration's elimination and reallocation of federal funding for the organization, the CPB announced on August 1, 2025, that it would cease operations sometime in January 2026.
+Most of its staff departed following the end of the fiscal year on September 30, 2025; a small team remained until January to "focus on compliance, fiscal distributions, and resolution of long-term financial obligations."
+On January 5, 2026, the CPB board of directors voted to dissolve the corporation entirely.

 Funding and operations

-The CPB's annual budget is composed almost entirely of an annual appropriation from Congress plus interest on those funds.
-Under the establishing law, no more than 5% of the appropriation may be used for administrative expenses.
-CPB allocates the funds to content development, community services, and other local station and system needs.
+The CPB's annual budget was composed almost entirely of an annual appropriation from Congress plus interest on those funds.
+Under the establishing law, no more than 5% of the appropriation would be used for administrative expenses.
+CPB allocated the funds to content development, community services, and other local station and system needs.

 For fiscal year 2025, its operating budget included US$535 million of federal appropriation and $10 million in interest revenue.
 Its budgeted expenses were as follows: